yangsg/myself_learn_notes/linux_command_line_note.md

 groups user01 user02

+## newgrp - log in to a new group
+## The newgrp command is used to change the current group ID during a login session.
+If the optional - flag is given,
+## the user's environment will be reinitialized as though the user had logged in, otherwise the current environment, including current working directory, remains unchanged.

+newgrp   `group02    #log in to group02
+newgrp -  group02    #类比 `su - user01`

 ## useradd [-u uid] [-g login-init-group] [-G supplementary-groups] [-mM] [-c comment] [-d home-dir-with-absolute-path] [-s shell] accountName
 ##  -m, --create-home   #(联想: mkdir)
 ##  -M, --no-create-home